IowaDave/RTC-DS3231-Arduino-Interrupt/README.md

 The special code can set a new alarm time also, if you want to repeat the cycle.
 Begin by calculating the new alarm time, as described in Step 3, and follow the sequence of steps from there.

 I would expect the example sketch to produce output similar to the illustration below, when it is run on an Arduino Uno correctly connected to a DS3231 module, the way I describe it in this tutorial.
+Don't be surprised if the times displayed are different.
+You should work with your own times, anyway.

 ![Serial Monitor with sketch running](https://github.com/IowaDave/RTC-DS3231-Arduino-Interrupt/blob/main/images/SerialMonitor.jpg)